 Older laptop suggestions:

-If you have a laptop at home already, these are general guidelines for bringing an older laptop that will work in our schools.
+If you already have a laptop at home, here are general guidelines for bringing an older laptop that will work in our schools.

 • Capable of running the latest version of the native Operating System (OS)